 |13||Carlisle Papera Ranch||Best Zinfandel|

 |14||Chateau Latour||Best bottle to invest in|

 Bodega Catena Zapata Adrianna Vineyard

 Selecting our overall best wine was no easy task but this 2016 Malbec is sure to be a winner no matter who’s pouring it.
 It’s an incredibly nuanced and detailed wine, promising depth and character from every sip.
-One of the highest rated wines, it’s a critic’s favourite and a rich, aromatic bottle to delight family and friends over dinner.
+One of the highest-rated wines, it’s a critic’s favorite and a rich, aromatic bottle to delight family and friends over dinner.

 Sine Qua Non

 An extremely highly-rated wine, Sine Qua Non proved its expertise again with its 2006 Syrah.
 This is one of the most premium wines produced in California and comes with the price tag to match.
 Its popularity stems from its incredibly velvety tannins and dense, layered flavors.
 A Shot in the Dark is composed of 96.5% Syrah and 3.5% Viognier from the 11 Confessions Vineyard and is a rich and intense red wine with plenty of character.